Zedran/neng/README.md

 ## Introduction

-neng is a Golang package that can generate random English names from nouns, verbs and adjectives according to user-specified pattern.
-It is powered by diverse collection of 25000 nouns, 10000 adjectives, 6000 verbs and 2000 adverbs compiled from [WordNet Lexical Database](https://wordnet.princeton.edu).
+neng is a Golang package that can generate random English phrases from nouns, verbs, adverbs and adjectives according to user-specified pattern.
+It is powered by diverse collection of 43000 words compiled from [WordNet Lexical Database](https://wordnet.princeton.edu).
 Inspired by Terraria's world name generator, neng is designed to be simple yet versatile name making tool for other projects.

 If the embedded word database does not meet your requirements, you can provide neng with your own word lists.